USEPA/CMAQ/CCTM/docs/Release_Notes/Lightning_NOx.md

 Input Files:

 1. Hourly gridded NLDN lightning strike data (24 hours/day).
+Note: due to the change of contract terms with Vaisala, the lightning flash data can not be distributed publicly.
 2. Parameter file – ocean mask, climatological IC/CG ratios, and parameters for parameterization scheme when NLDN data are not available (e.g. forecast and future climate studies).
 Details to be presented next

-[Download hourly NLDN data and a parameter file](https://www.cmascenter.org/download/data/nldn.cfm) on a CONUS 12km domain for 2004-2013 from the CMAS Center.

 Output Diagnostic Files (optional):
 1. Vertical profile (3D)